Set-valued State Estimation for Nonlinear Systems Using Hybrid Zonotopes: Introduction

 \section{Introduction}

-State estimation is often needed to implement state-feedback controllers~\cite{Jurado2016feedback,Dunik2020nav} or detect faults and failures within a system~\cite{Raimondo2016faulDet}.
-Approaches for state estimation generally fall into two categories: stochastic methods, e.g., Kalman filtering~\cite{Teixeira2009Kalman}, and set-based methods~\cite{Rego2021}.
-Stochastic approaches have been successfully applied to a wide range of systems due to their efficient implementation \cite{Flidr2013kalmanVersatile} and ability to provide a statistical characterization of the estimate uncertainty\cite{Simon2006}.
+Estimation methods are often needed to implement state-feedback controllers~\cite{Simon2006} or detect faults and failures within a system~\cite{Raimondo2016faulDet}.
+Approaches for state estimation include stochastic methods such as Kalman filtering~\cite{Simon2006} and set-based methods~\cite{Rego2021,LOUKKAS20176471,WANG2018435}.
+Stochastic approaches have been successfully applied to a wide range of systems due to their efficient implementation and ability to provide a statistical characterization of the estimate uncertainty.
 This is contingent upon accurate representation of random processes, e.g., measurement noise.
 Statistical methods do not seek to provide guaranteed bounds on estimate uncertainties.

-This paper addresses set-valued state estimation (SVSE) methods, which compute sets containing \textit{all} possible state values consistent with the plant dynamics, output measurements, and uncertainty bounds.
-SVSE methods commonly use convex set representations, such as polytopes, zonotopes, and constrained zonotopes~\cite{Althoff2021_linear,Le_Zono_SE2031, Combastel2005,scott2016constrained,Rego2018, Rego2020, Rego2021}, as these are closed under key set operations for propagating linear dynamics~\cite{Althoff_SetPropagationTechniques_2021}.
+This paper addresses set-valued state estimation (SVSE) methods, also referred to as set-membership state estimation, which compute sets containing \textit{all} possible state values consistent with a dynamic plant model, output measurements, and uncertainty bounds.
+SVSE methods commonly use convex set representations, such as zonotopes and constrained zonotopes~\cite{Althoff2021_linear,Le_Zono_SE2031, Combastel2005,scott2016constrained,Rego2018, Rego2020, Rego2021}, as these are closed under key set operations for propagating linear dynamics~\cite{Althoff2021_linear}.
 However, convex sets are \textit{not} closed under nonlinear mappings.
 To address a larger class of dynamics and measurement models, a common approach is to generate linear approximations, e.g., via mean value and first-order Taylor extensions~\cite{Rego2020, Rego2021}.